 In this guide, we take an in-depth look at the different types of life insurance policies and discuss the benefits and drawbacks of each.

-Term life insurance is the most basic form of life insurance coverage that you can buy.
+Term life insurance is the most basic form of coverage that you can buy.
 It is, as the name indicates, an agreement between you and your insurance provider for a specific term period.

 Life insurance companies allow you to choose the policy term, which usually ranges from 10 to 30 years.
 You are required to pay the premium – on a monthly, quarterly, or annual basis – for the entirety of the term.
 Failing to pay the premiums will result in your policy lapsing.